This post contains affiliate links. Read more of my disclosure policy here.

 5 | Create website or product mockups.

-A few paragraphs below, you can see the graphic I made to promote my free blogging email course.
-Looks like a normal photo I took with my own iPad, right?
+I also used Canva to create the graphic I made to promote my free blogging course.
+The picture I chose for my promo graphic looks like a normal photo I took with my own iPad.

 Well, it’s not.
 I made it in Canva using a stock photo and magic.
 Just kidding, but there was some pretty fancy maneuvering going on.